Tasks

 Tasks are challenges that require a coordinated sequence of actions to complete.

-Tasks can be performed by one or more players and spread across one or more rounds.
+One or more players can perform tasks and spread across one or more rounds.
 Tasks should be used when overcoming a challenge cannot be accomplished by a single character performing a single action.

 LARGE VEHICLE MANEUVERS: During a sea battle, an attack on another vessel might require the coordination of turning the ship, adjusting the sails, and loading and firing a cannon.

-RITUAL CASTING: Ritual casting a spell can require the combined efforts of a group and may include constraints such as a specific location or environment, and special materials.
+RITUAL CASTING: Ritual casting a spell can require the combined efforts of a group and may include constraints such as a specific location or environment and unique materials.

 CHASE ENCOUNTERS: A group of characters in pursuit of a fleeing target.